erik/gob/README.md

 I chose Go for this project for two reasons:

 1. Ken Thompson had a role in the creation of both Go and B.
-2. I had just finished marathoning Arrested Development, and found the name to be too good to pass up.
+2. I had just finished marathoning Arrested Development.

 ## Status

 * Front end (lex, parse, AST generation)
-  * Lexer mostly working (needs some simple modification to parse all identifiers)
-  * Parser mostly complete, a few syntactic structures not yet handled
+  * Lexer complete
+  * Parser complete
+  * AST definitions complete
+  * Unit tests for parser and lexer are lacking, probably accept some incorrect syntax constructions.
 * Middle end (semantic analysis, optimizations)
-  * Not yet implemented
+  * Semantic analysis is limited, but working.
+  * No optimization performed yet.
 * Back end (code generator)
-  * Not yet implemented
+  * C code generator is almost functional, needs some supporting library code to be entirely working.

 ## Links